shivampaw/UltimateCRM/readme.md

 Run `php artisan key:generate` from the root project folder.

 Run `php artisan migrate` from the root project folder.
-This will create the databases for you.
+This will create the database tables for you.

 Now you can setup your Super Admin account by running `php artisan super_admin:create` which will walk you through creating the account.